hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `deletion_protection` - (Optional, Default: `true` ) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.

+* `restore_backup_context` - (optional) The context needed to restore the database to a backup run.
+This field will cause Terraform to trigger the database to restore from the backup run indicated.
+The configuration is detailed below.
+    **NOTE:** Restoring from a backup is an imperative action and not recommended via Terraform.
+Adding or modifying this block during resource creation/update will trigger the restore action after the resource is created/updated.

 The required `settings` block supports:

 * `tier` - (Required) The machine type to use.
 See [tiers](https://cloud.google.com/sql/docs/admin-api/v1beta4/tiers)